foxxyz/multibrowse/README.md

 Browser is currently set to Google Chrome, but can be adapted to use any browser.

-Supported platforms: Windows (Linux coming soon!)
+Supported platforms: Windows/Linux (OSX coming soon!)

 Requirements
 ------------